On Shimura's decomposition: Introduction

 Let $k$ be an odd integer $\geq 3$ and $N$ a positive integer such that $4 \mid N$.
 Let $\chi$ be an even Dirichlet character modulo $N$.
 Shimura decomposes the space of half-integral weight forms $S_{k/2}(N,\chi)$ as a direct sum

-where $\phi$ runs through all newforms of weight $k-1$, level dividing $N/2$ and character $\chi^2$, and the space $S_{k/2}(N,\chi,\phi)$ is the subspace of forms that are \lq\lq Shimura equivalent\rq\rq\ to $\phi$.
+where $F$ runs through all newforms of weight $k-1$, level dividing $N/2$ and character $\chi^2$, and the space $S_{k/2}(N,\chi,F)$ is the subspace of forms that are \lq\lq Shimura equivalent\rq\rq\ to $F$.
 The space $S_0(N,\chi)$ is the subspace spanned by single-variable theta-series.
-The summands $S_{k/2}(N,\chi,\phi)$ occur in Waldspurger's Theorem and their computation is necessary for explicit applications of that theorem.
-It is appropriate to point out that Shimura's decomposition \eqref{eqn:decomp} is stated without proof (or reference to a proof) in several papers (e.g.\ \cite[Proposition 1]{Waldspurger}, \cite[page 60]{Frechette}), and appears to be unpublished.
-Although it is not the main aim of our paper, we will give a proof of Shimura's decomposition in Section~\ref{section:decomp}.
+The summands $S_{k/2}(N,\chi,F)$ occur in Waldspurger's Theorem and their computation is necessary for explicit applications of that theorem.

 In this paper we give an algorithm for computing the decomposition~\eqref{eqn:decomp}.
-For this, we will give a more precise definition of the summands $S_{k/2}(N,\chi,\phi)$ whilst showing that our definition is equivalent to Shimura's definition.
+For this, we will give a more precise definition of the summands $S_{k/2}(N,\chi,F)$ whilst showing that our definition is equivalent to Shimura's definition.
 In a forthcoming paper \cite{SomaIII} we prove several Tunnell-like results with the help of our algorithm for computing the Shimura decomposition.

 The paper is organized as follows.
 In \cite{Shimura}, Shimura gives a generating set for $S_0(N,\chi)$.
 In Section~\ref{section:S0} we prove that this generating set is in fact an eigenbasis.
-This allows us to evaluate the precise dimension of $S_0(N,\chi)$.
+This allows us to determine the dimension of $S_0(N,\chi)$.
 For studying Shimura equivalence, we will need the theory of Shimura lifts, which relates cusp forms of half-integral weight to modular forms of even integral weight.
 We will summarize what we need in Section~\ref{section:lifts}.
-In Section~\ref{section:decomp} we give Shimura's definition of the summands $S_{k/2}(N,\chi,\phi)$, our defintion and we prove their equivalence.
-We also give a proof of the decomposition~\eqref{eqn:decomp}.
-In Section~\ref{section:algo} we give our algorithm for computing the decomposition, and prove its correctness.
-The paper finishes with few examples.
+In Section~\ref{section:decomp} we give Shimura's definition of the summands $S_{k/2}(N,\chi,F)$, our defintion and we give a proof of the decomposition~\eqref{eqn:decomp} in which the summands have been redefined.
+In Section~\ref{section:algo} we give our algorithm for computing the decomposition, prove its correctness, and remark on its practicality.
+We illustrate this practicality by giving explicit examples in Section~\ref{section:examples}.

-\begin{ack} I would like to thank my supervisor Professor Samir Siksek for introducing me to this very interesting problem and also for several helpful discussions and careful reading of this article. \end{ack}
+\begin{ack} I would like to thank Professor Samir Siksek for introducing me to this very interesting problem and also for several helpful discussions.
+I would also like to thank the referee for many helpful remarks and suggestions. \end{ack}